 One category the Mets’ ace is leading is the NL Cy Young Award.
 The online sportsbook has deGrom at -143 to win his third title for the best pitcher in his league.

-While baseball fans have grown accustomed to seeing the pitcher dominate the last few seasons, 2021 is reaching a new level.
+While baseball fans have grown accustomed to seeing the pitcher dominate the last few seasons, he is reaching a new level in 2021.
 He’s 4-2 through the first two months, with an ERA of 0.71 and WHIP of 0.57.

 The lowest earned run average deGrom’s ever finished a season with is 1.70 in 2018.